innaiivanova/evrika-brief/README.md

 - Ironhack AI Engineering Bootcamp for the project framework & support.

-- OpenAI, LangChain, Supabase and yt-dlp for the core building blocks.
+- OpenAI, LangChain, Supabase, YouTube and yt-dlp for the core building blocks.

 - Lovable for making it easy to plug an API into an interactive front-end.